orcfax/docs/docs/incentivized-testnet/itn-overview.md

 ### Rewards calculation method

-Rewards will be calculated based on the daily number of collections, validations, and publications, multiplied by each validator’s ITN [multiplier][multi-1].
+Rewards will be calculated based on the daily number of collections, validations, and publications, multiplied by each validator's ITN [multiplier][multi-1].

 The actual rewards accrued per validator will be proportional to their